indimail/indimail-mta/indimail-mta-x/qmail-perf/README.md

 	* netqmail with external todo - /var/log/svc/exttodo
 	* notqmail - /var/log/svc/notqmail
 	* s/qmail - /var/log/svc/sqmail
-* Compiled binaries in the same directory where you will run the qmail-perf-test
+* Compiled binaries in the same directory where you will run the qmail-perf-test.
+There is a Makefile in this directory to compile all the required binaries.
 	* mail.c, readfifo.c, loadavg.c, sub.c

 The qmail-perf-test script will create a csv file with the data and averaged totals in the end of the csv file.
 The totals can be uploaded in excel sheet to produce graphs.